T-7219/StormMatrix-Kanban/README.md

 ## 📞 Contact & Support

 - Create an [issue](https://github.com/T-7219/StormMatrix-Kanban/issues) for bug reports or feature requests
-- Contact the team at support@stormmatrix.com
+- Contact the team at support@stormmatrix.pro

 ---